Fajar-RahmadJaya/KeyTik/README.md

     }
 }

-$e up:: ; Change this if you want to change hold 'e' for condition to do autoclicker {
+$e up:: ; Change this if you want to change hold 'e' for condition to do auto clicker {
     global isClicking
     isClicking := false